driskell/log-courier/docs/Configuration.md

 * `{ "type": "apache", "server_names": [ "example.com", "www.example.com" ] }`
 * `{ "type": "program", "program": { "exec": "program.py", "args": [ "--run", "--daemon" ] } }`

-## `"general"`
+## `admin`

-The general configuration affects the general behaviour of Log Courier, such as where to store its persistence data or how often to scan for the appearence of new log files.
+The admin configuration enables or disabled the REST interface within Log Courier and allows you to configure the interface to listen on.

-### `"admin enabled"`
+### `admin enabled`

 *Boolean.
 Optional.
 Default: false*
 *Requires restart*

-Enables the administration listener that the `lc-admin` utility can connect to.
+Enables the REST interface.
+The `lc-admin` utility can be used to connect to this.

-### `"admin listen address"`
+### `admin listen address`

 *String.
 Optional.
 Default: tcp:127.0.0.1:1234*

-The address the administration listener should listen on in the format `transport:address`.
+The address the RESET interface should listen on in the format `transport:address`.

 Allowed transports are "tcp", "tcp4", "tcp6" (Windows and *nix) and "unix"